BranchAndLink/GoLangFastPaced/README.md

-lectures/ - lectures written with Jupyter notebook using GONB
+lectures/ - lectures written with Jupyter Notebook and GONB
-examples/ - GO examples based for each topic
+examples/ - GO examples for each topic